lablup/backend.ai/docs/user-api/exec-batch.rst

 Upload files to the session.
 You may upload multiple files at once using multi-part form-data encoding in the request body (RFC 1867/2388).
-The uploaded files are placed under ``/home/work`` directory (which is the home directory for all kernels by default), and existing files are always overwritten.
+The uploaded files are placed under ``/home/work`` directory (which is the home directory for all sessions by default), and existing files are always overwritten.
 If the filename has a directory part, non-existing directories will be auto-created.
 The path may be either absolute or relative, but only sub-directories under ``/home/work`` is allowed to be created.